Odhynn/Naerk/content/Characters/Barrelid.md

 > > | --- | --- |
 > > | appearance | 12', insect legs, dog head |

- With a form between an insect and a dog, this demon lord brought its minions to the conquest of [[Olgizmar]] and took a seat in the [[Vile Septet]].
+ With a form between an insect and a dog, this demon lady brought her minions to the conquest of [[Olgizmar]] and took a seat in the [[Vile Septet]].
+She went to the southern hills, with the tribes of Xraff, who began to serve her and make sacrifices in her name.